Miltonly/Streets/Septimus Heights

 Which schools serve Septimus Heights?

-Public elementary students attend Chris Hadfield PS or Irma Coulson PS, both a five-minute drive.
-Secondary catchment is Elsie MacGill Secondary School.
-Catholic options include Guardian Angels Catholic ES and Bishop P.F.
-Reding Catholic SS.
+Public elementary students attend Chris Hadfield or Irma Coulson Public School, both a five-minute drive away; Catholic elementary draws to Guardian Angels Catholic Elementary School.
+Secondary catchment is Elsie MacGill Secondary School for public and Bishop P.F.
+Reding for Catholic.

 How far is Septimus Heights from Toronto?

-The drive to Milton GO Station takes about seven minutes, and the train to Union Station runs around 60 minutes.
-Total commute is roughly 67 minutes.
-Driving to Mississauga takes 22 minutes.
+The drive to Milton GO Station takes about seven minutes, and the train to Union Station runs under 70 minutes total.
+Driving to downtown Toronto takes roughly an hour outside peak times.

 What's the rental market like on Septimus Heights?